The Business Law Section, with a

 their areas.
 Members enjoy the benefits of participating in discussions relating

-to breaking developments in the business and financial services world and the
+to developments in the business and financial services world and the

-profession.
-Attendance at some Committee meetings and other scheduled Section
+opportunity to expand their professional network.
+Attendance at committee meetings and other scheduled Section

 The Section publishes the NY Business Law